 The first test match between the two men’s teams was played in Paris on 22 March, 1906.
 England won that contest 35-8 and followed that up with a 41-13 victory in Richmond on 5 January, 1907, the first time the two teams had played each other on English soil.

 England’s women played France for the first time in the semi-final of the inaugural women’s Rugby World Cup, at Cardiff Arms Park on 12 April, 1991.
 As in the first men’s meeting 85 years earlier it was England who won, 13-0, to book their place in the final.
 By that time, a Great Britain women’s team had already faced France on four occasions, beginning on 19 April, 1986 in Richmond, when the French won 14-8.

 Where is it played?

 Parc des Princes was the venue for the first men’s match in 1906 and from 1974 until 1996, France’s home matches were all held at the stadium.
 Since 1998, the Stade de France — built for the FIFA World Cup that year — has hosted Les Bleus’ home matches.
 Between 1908-72 another stadium in Paris, Stade Colombes, hosted France’s men.
 Various club grounds have played host to matches between France and England’s women’s teams.
-Most recently, 14,000 spectators watched England beat their rivals 19-13 at Stade du Hameau in Pau in February, while Stade des Alpes in Grenoble hosted the teams nine months later.
+In 2020, 14,000 spectators watched England beat their rivals 19-13 at Stade du Hameau in Pau in February, while Stade des Alpes in Grenoble hosted the teams nine months later.